PedroLucasMF/PedroLucasMF/README.md

 -  Hi, I’m @PedroLucasMF Graduated in Front-End and Data-Base on Senai.
 -  Studying Systems Analysis and Development at IESB University
--  I’m interested in become a Data-Base Adimin.
+-  I’m interested in become a Data Analist.
--  I’m currently learning Front-End, Data-Base Back-End and as a hobby i'm learning some basic concepts about game development.
+-  I’m currently learning Full-stack development and Data-Base also as a hobby i'm learning some basic concepts about game development.
 -  How to reach me: contact me by my Email pedrolucas3049@gmail.com.
 ## Languages and Tools
 <div style="inline-block">